PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-25-newparadigm1.md

 article in _The New Yorker_ suggests that this may discredit the very notion of a phylogeny.
 That in turn has led to comments by many of the usual suspects.
-One of the major scientific papers on bird phylogeny has as an author our own John Harshman, who has not been shy about commenting.
+One of the major scientific papers on bird phylogeny has as an author our own John Harshman.

 2. A survey of new discoveries in evolutionary biology appeared in _The Guardian_.
 Its author called for existing